Video lessons in this course

 • How to join values with the ampersand (&) or the CONCATENATE function.

-• How to convert character codes to ASCII codes and back again, and how you can use this to solve tricky problems (like build a mailing address that contains line breaks).
+• How to convert character codes to ASCII codes and back again, and how you can use this to solve tricky problems (like building a mailing address that contains line breaks).

 • A slick way to use concatenation to show assumptions anywhere that makes sense (and in a way that's fully dynamic).